Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 • Require user approval to dismiss restart notification – No

-• Remind user prior to required auto-restart with a dismissible reminder (hours) – The allowed number of hours, 2, 4, 8, 12, or 24 – 2 Hours.
+• Remind user before required auto-restart with a dismissible reminder (hours) – The allowed number of hours, 2, 4, 8, 12, or 24 – 2 Hours.

 • Remind user prior to required auto-restart with a permanent reminder (minutes) – The allowed number of minutes, 15, 30, or 60 – 30 Minutes.